chipsalliance/firrtl-spec/spec.md

 ## Memories

-Memories are large stateful elements of a design.
+Memories are stateful elements of a design.

 Example: